Arminea/scala-graphs/README.md

 their distance from the root.
 BFS takes time `Θ(|N| + |E|)` where `N` is the number of nodes and E is the number of edges.

-To avoid infinite run for cyclic graph we have to keep track of explored nodes.
+To avoid infinite run for a cyclic graph we have to keep track of explored nodes.

 Pseudocode: